Super-Ingenuity (SPI)

 • Statistical Process Control (SPC) confirmed process stability, with CPK ≥ 1.67 achieved on critical dimensions.

-Case Browsing(Custom 3D Printed Aerospace Parts)
+Case Browsing (Custom 3D Printed Aerospace Parts)

 Results

-All parts successfully passed AS9102 First Article Inspection (FAI) and were validated through customer audits.
-Critical features achieved CPK ≥ 1.67, ensuring process stability and repeatability for future production runs.
+• Compliance & Certification All parts passed AS9102 First Article Inspection (FAI) and customer audits.
+Critical features achieved CPK ≥ 1.67, securing a stable process baseline for future production runs.

 Q1: Why is 3D printing valuable for aerospace components?

-Aerospace components demand lightweight design, complex geometries, and strict quality standards.
-3D printing enables weight reduction, rapid prototyping, and cost efficiency, while still meeting aerospace compliance such as AS9102 FAI.
+Aerospace components demand lightweight design, complex geometries and strict quality standards.
+3D printing enables weight reduction, rapid prototyping and cost efficiency, while still meeting aerospace compliance such as AS9102 FAI.

 Q2: What materials are typically used in aerospace 3D printing?